-When you take to the over 8 miles of trails at McDowell Nature Preserve, stay on the lookout for 119 species of birds, 21 species of mammals and reptiles, and 14 species of amphibians.
-Set out on the Piedmont Prairie Trail which is 1.1 miles round-trip and cuts through prairie habitat.
-When the family is ready for a bigger challenge, head out on the Chestnut Trail.
-At 1.11 miles the trail isn't very long but does include a few steep inclines and large rocks to navigate.
-Visit in early spring and get stunning pictures of wildflowers carpeting the forest floor.
-If after a day of hiking you aren't ready to head home, there are 56 available campsites.
-15222 South York Road, Charlotte, NC 28278, 980-314-1128
+When you hike more than 8 miles of trails at McDowell Nature Preserve, stay on the lookout for 119 species of birds, 21 species of mammals and reptiles, and 14 species of amphibians.
+Set out on the Piedmont Prairie Trail, which is 1.1 miles round-trip, and cuts through prairie habitat.
+When the family is ready for a bigger challenge, try the Chestnut Trail.
+At 1.11 miles, it isn’t very long but it does include a few steep inclines and large rocks to navigate.
+Visit in early spring and get stunning pictures of wildflowers.
+If after a day of hiking you aren’t ready to head home, there are 56 available campsites.
+15222 South York Road, Charlotte, NC 28278.
+980-314-1128

 Stroller Friendly?
 No

 Crowders Mountain is known around town for its hike to the summit.
-This hike, the Backside Trail, is only .9 miles one-way but it is listed as strenuous since it is a steady climb with then 336 wooden steps until the summit.
-If you take your time this hike is good for older kids.
+This hike, the Backside Trail, is only .9 miles one-way, but it’s listed as strenuous since it is a steady climb with 336 wooden steps until the summit.
+If you take your time, this hike is good for older kids.

 This state park also offers many trails that are good for your young ones as well.
-For example, the Lake Trail is a flat .8-mile round-trip trail that follows a gravel path around the lake.
-If you’d like to extend this hike, you can combine this trail with the Fern Trail (.8-mile round-trip) and the Turnpike Trail (1.2-miles round-trip, listed as moderate) for a 2.1-mile round-trip hike.
-522 Park Office Lane, Kings Mountain, NC 28086, 704-853-5375
+The Lake Trail is a flat .8-mile round-trip hike that follows a gravel path around the lake.
+If you want to extend this hike, combine this trail with the Fern Trail (.8-mile round-trip) and the Turnpike Trail (1.2-miles round-trip, listed as moderate) for a 2.1-mile round-trip hike.
+522 Park Office Lane, Kings Mountain, NC 28086.
+704-853-5375

 South Carolina’s Kings Mountain State Park offers two family-friendly hikes.
 The first, the Kings Mountain Nature Trail, is great for young kids.
-This 1.2-mile loop trail offers signs along the way to teach your family about the local history, wildlife and vegetation.
-The Living History Farm Trail is an easy 3-mile round-trip hike that older kids may enjoy.
+This 1.2-mile loop trail has signs along the way to teach your family about the local history, wildlife, and vegetation.
+The Living History Farm Trail is an easy 3-mile round-trip hike that older kids will enjoy.
 It shows what everyday life would have been like on a Carolina farmstead during the revolutionary era.
 Highlights include a carpenter/blacksmith shop, a two-story farmhouse, and a cotton gin.
-Admission is $2 for adults, $1.25 for seniors who live in South Carolina and kids 15 and younger free.
-And if you can't live without it, the park has wi-fi!
+Admission is $3 for adults, $1.50 for seniors, $1 for children age 6 – 15, and kids 5 and younger free.
+And if you can’t live without it, the park has Wi-Fi.
 Click here for driving directions to the park to avoid fighting with your GPS.
 803-222-3209

 This park also hosts many events throughout the year!